oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Implement Get Accounts for Customer ID endpoint

-  Add a new mthod to your `AccountController.java` class that repsonds to the HTTP GET method.
+  Add a new method to your `AccountController.java` class that responds to the HTTP GET method.
 This method should accept a customer ID as a path variable and return a list of accounts for that customer ID.
 If no accounts are found, return an empty body and set the HTTP Status Code to 204 (No Content).

   Here is the code to implement this endpoint:

     ```java
     <copy>@GetMapping("/account/getAccounts/{customerId}")
     public ResponseEntity<List<Account>> getAccountsByCustomerId(@PathVariable("customerId") String customerId) {
         try {